manujsinghwal/dynamic-excel-dashboard/README.md

 ### Dashboard Features
 1. **Real-Time Data Updates:**
 * Data shown in the dashboard is based on shipments imported three days before the current date to align with carrier service levels (Next Day, Two Day, and Standard (Three Day) Delivery).
-* A refresh button (available in Excel) allows the team to update the data dynamically without needing to re-enter the information manually.
+* A refresh button (available in Excel) allows the team to update the data dynamically without needing to re-enter manually.

 2. **Carrier Performance Evaluation:**
 * Analyze key metrics: